-Buddhism is the sixth largest religion in the world with estimates of over 350 million followers.
-Join Active Minds for an examination of its origins, teachings and practices.
-We will discuss the life and teachings of Siddhartha Gautama (Buddha) and discuss the various types of Buddhism, including Zen Buddhism, Tibetian Buddhism, and others.
+Buddhism is the fourth largest religion in the world with some 500 million adherents.
+Join Active Minds for an examination of its origins, teachings, beliefs and practices.
+We will discuss the life and teachings of Siddhartha Gautama (Buddha) and discuss the various types of Buddhism, including Zen Buddhism, Tibetan Buddhism, and others.

 Key Lecture Points